#1

 A spicy flavour

 Compared with honey, propolis may seem less pleasant to the palate because it is not sweet.
-However, the taste of propolis is no less bad: natural, it is very fragrant and woody.
+However, its taste is natural, fragrant and woody.

-Numerous products presenting propolis as an active ingredient are available on the market (notably sprays, lozenges or syrups for the throat), and these may have a very mild taste.
-If this is the case, don’t attribute this smoothness to propolis!
-What you should know first and foremost is the good, effective propolis is spicy in the mouth – this attests to its action!
+Numerous products with propolis as an active ingredient are available on the market (notably sprays, lozenges or syrups for the throat), and these may have a very mild taste.
+If this is the case, don’t attribute this soft taste to propolis.
+You should be aware that a good and efficient propolis is spicy in the mouth – this is the proof of its power.

 What are the different types of propolis?

-Despite the purification processes, a propolis extract retains its colour, as with certain essential oils.
-It is therefore quite normal for a product containing propolis to be tinted, rather than white or transparent!.
+Even after purification and transformation process, propolis extract retains its colour like certain essential oils would.
+It is therefore perfectly normal for a product containing propolis to be tinted and not being white or transparent.

 FOR MORE INFORMATION